dawn360/Traffic-Sign-Classifier/writeup.md

 | Stop          		| Stop                 							|

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+This in comparison to the test accuracy is better.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)